Online Machinist Courses

 - CAD and CAM for Machining Course: In this course, students learn about computer-aided drafting (CAD) and computer-aided manufacturing (CAM) and how they are used for C and C machining.
 Emphasis is placed on CAD design methods and CAM data conversion procedures.

 - G Code Programming Course: This course introduces students to G code programming, which is used to create the programs that direct C and C machines to make parts.
 Students learn about the different codes in G code programming and how each one contributes to the part-making process.

 There are online machinist training courses and programs available for all skill ranges.
 However, online training cannot provide all the practical experience needed for work in the field.
-Degree and certificate programs in machine tool operation, offered at technical schools and community colleges, generally present a mix of online and campus classes.
+Degree and certificate programs in machine tool operation are offered at technical schools and community colleges, and generally present a mix of online and campus coursework.

 Machinist classes are also offered online through industrial training companies.
 These companies often provide simulation-based training programs to businesses for instructing employees in new tools, but individual learners can take classes as well.
 Machinists or machinist's assistants already in the workforce can improve their current positions or open new job opportunities by taking courses in new tools and techniques.